DevExpress/devextreme-documentation/api-reference/10 UI Widgets/Widget/1 Configuration/Configuration.md

 ---
 ##### shortDescription
-An object defining common configuration options for all UI components.
+An object defining common configuration properties for all UI components.

 ---